ovh/docs/pages/platform/serving-engine/11_TUTO_export_tensorflow/guide.en-gb.md

 ---
-title: Exporting TensorFlow model
+title: Exporting a TensorFlow model
 slug: export-tensorflow-models
-excerpt: Learn how to export Tensorflow model
+excerpt: Learn how to export a Tensorflow model
 section: Tutorials
 order: 2
 ---